reubano/meza/README.rst

 pandas is great, but installing it isn't exactly a `walk in the park`_, and it doesn't play nice with `PyPy`_.
 I designed **meza** to be a lightweight, easy to install, less featureful alternative to pandas.
-I also optimized **meza** for memory usage over speed, PyPy compatibility, and functional programming best practices.
+I also optimized **meza** for low memory usage, PyPy compatibility, and functional programming best practices.

 Why you should use meza
 ^^^^^^^^^^^^^^^^^^^^^^^